 There was loads of blood and stuff that had leaked out of the finger from the several holes she had punched in me.
 I had a full audience of nurses who later told me I "was a trouper!"

 After that experience I was a little limp, but I was not out of trouble yet.

 The next step was to administer the first of a series of rabies vaccines.
 The recommended procedure is to administer a first dose as soon as possible and on the same day as the immunoglobin serum, this first day is considered day 0.
 I then need to get 3 more shots on day 3, 7, and 14.
 Anyone who is deemed to have a compromised immune system also gets a 5th shot on day 28.
 These are administered in muscles, but not in the butt because of the fat layer which might delay vaccine effect.
 In my case the arm that did not get the tetanus and serum.

 It was almost pleasant to get a tiny, not painful needle after the serum.
 The following day I was quite sore where the vaccine had been injected but my finger had reduced in size and no cat scratch infection was present.
 I had antibiotics for a week.

 I dutifully went back for 3 more shots to complete the vaccination.
 Immunity lasts for quite a long time, the World Health Organization claims it's about 10 years.
-I think if I was bitten by a confirmed rabid animal I would have the pleasure of getting the vaccine regimen once again though.
+I think if I was bitten again by an other suspected rabid animal I would have the pleasure of getting the vaccine regimen once again though.
 The immunoglobin injections are not repeated if infected at a later date.